 Refractive Lens Exchange: About the Procedure

-Lens replacement surgery is performed on an outpatient basis and usually takesaround 15 minutes.
-Each eye is done at different times, usually about a week, in selected cases both eyes are done at the same time.
+Lens replacement surgery is performed on an outpatient basis and usually takes around 15 minutes.
+Both eyes are usually done at the same time.

 Typically there is little discomfort and many patients report fast vision improvements after surgery.

 Initial recovery from refractive lens exchange takes about a week before you can resume to normal everyday activities.
 Your final vision outcomes can take several weeks and you may notice vision disturbances such as blurry vision, halos and glare as your eyes begin to heal.